63rabbits/ou/README.md

 ou
 ==

-Oracle RAC Operation Utility for Linux.
+Node status monitoring tool for Oracle RAC on Linux.

 The following image is for RHEL.